Organic Reared Turkeys available to order now!

-The Poultry Paddock teamed up with local farm and food business “Keepers Cottage” to rear a small flock of high welfare Turkeys for Christmas 2016.
+The Poultry Paddock teamed up with local farm and food business “Keepers Cottage Organics” to rear a small flock of high welfare Turkeys for Christmas 2016.
 It was an outstanding success.
-We’re doing it again in 2017.
+We’re doing it again in 2018.
 Feedback from customers and my own taste buds was great and by boxing day we’d already got several orders for “same again next year”.
-It’s an end to end production for us, we start with day old poults in July, rear them, process them ourselves on the farm at Keepers Cottage and only sell direct to the end customers.
+It’s an end to end production for us, we start with young poults in May / June, rear them, process them ourselves on the premises at New House Farm and only sell direct to the end customers.

 Just want to let you know how we went on with the turkey…amazing! we cooked it slowly overnight and it was amazing.
 Thanks so much